jcgallaher/website-boilerplate/readme.md

 # HTML5 Boiler Plate

-This is a truly basic HTML 5 boiler plate for starting any website project.
-Nothing too specific has been added, besides a directory with a stylesheet that contains browser reset rules and blank JavaScript file.
+This is a truly basic HTML 5 boiler plate that offers a very basic starting point for any website project.
+The base stylesheet only contains browser reset rules to override the browser's internal stylesheets and the included JavaScript file is blank.

-Free to use this as a starting point for building your website, clone it and customize it to fit your own workflow and needs.

 ### HTML Files
 The index.html and addtionalpage.html are identical files include all the starting tags you need, and they properly validate as HTML 5 as well.
 The files also include a mobile friendly meta tag and links to the following directories mentioned below.